-Area Area Name Description A1 Communication Outcomes Courses that address learning outcomes in writing in English A2 Quantitative Outcomes Courses that address learning outcomes in quantitative reasoning В Institutional Options Courses that address general education learning outcomes of the institution's choosing C Humanities, Fine Arts, Courses that address learning outcomes and Ethics in humanities, fine arts, and ethics D Natural Science, Mathe- Courses that address learning outcomes in the matics, and Technology natural sciences, mathematics, and technology.
-E Social Sciences Courses that address learning outcomes in the social sciences F Lower-Division Major Lower division courses required by the degree Requirements program and courses that are prerequisites to major courses at higher levels.
+Area Name Description A1 Communication Outcomes Courses that address learning outcomes in writing in English A2 Quantitative Outcomes Courses that address learning outcomes in quantitative reasoning В Institutional Options Courses that address general education learning outcomes of the institution's choosing C Humanities, Fine Arts, Courses that address learning outcomes in humanities, and Ethics fine arts, and ethics D Natural Science, Courses that address learning outcomes in the natural sciences, Mathematics, and Technology mathematics, and technology.
+E Social Sciences Courses that address learning outcomes in the social sciences F Lower division Major Lower division courses required by the degree program and Requirements courses that are prerequisites to major courses at higher levels.

 Each institution's Areas A-E will include three additional requirements.

 Areas US (US Perspectives) and GL (Global Perspectives) Learning Goals

+Goal Description

-Goal Description US Perspectives Courses that address learning outcomes focused on the United States of America.
-Global Perspectives Courses that address learning outcomes focused on countries other than the United States of America
+US Perspectives Courses that address learning outcomes focused on the countries other than the United States of America